classroom

 Blind Build

-A communication-focused activity where students are split into groups.
-One group receives instructions for a small LEGO® kit, while the other receives only the bricks.
+A communication-focused activity where students are split into groups of builders and callers.
+Callers receive instructions for a small LEGO® kit, while the builders are given the bricks.
 Using verbal or limited communication methods, they must work together to complete the build.
-Results are often both impressive and entertaining.
+Results are often entertaining and comical.

 Hackathons

-Hackathons are typically run as 2–5 hour sessions or full-day events and can be customized to align with your course content.
+Hackathons are typically run as a one or two day sessions and can be customized to align with your course content.

 Build a Solution